Schizophrenic Politics - a Penrose Triangle

 250px-z_impossibletriange08.jpg

 This is the picture of American politics in 2008.
 The concept can be understood with study.
 The First Amendment to the Constitution guarantees freedom of the press.
-It seems to me that the idea of a free press was to guarantee a sensible interpretation of convoluted events and ideas.
+It seems to this writer that the idea of a free press was to guarantee a sensible interpretation of convoluted events and ideas.

 Is the free press working in America?